byvuong/b-100-days/README.md

-# bvng---100-questions
+# 100-questions

-Purpose of this notebook is to `investigate` byte size questions under 20 minutes and not more.
+Purpose of this notebook is to `investigate` bite size questions under 20 minutes and not more.